Secondary Infertility: Trusting God when Pregnancy Stops

 My community is comprised of women with more children than they ever imagined and others surprised by infertility.
 Some struggle to maintain sanity in a house full of little ones while others yearn for the joy of pregnancy.
 I’m somewhere in between.

 My husband and I are the thankful parents of two precious daughters.
-We would be grateful for a third child and have prayed for over two years for this gift without conception.
+We would be grateful for more children and have prayed for over three years for this gift without conception.

-I’m technically infertile with what is known as secondary infertility.
+I’m technically "sub-fertile" with what is known as secondary infertility.
 Here, a couple that has already produced, at least one child, will suddenly face difficulty conceiving another.
-In most cases, couples are considered infertile after a year of trying without conception.
+In most cases, couples are considered infertile or sub-fertile after a year of trying without conception.

-Both motherhood and the desire for more children have proved useful instruments in God’s hands, dissecting and revealing my heart.
+Both motherhood and the desire for more children have proven to be useful instruments in God’s hands, dissecting and revealing my heart.
 As I kneel today to pray for a third child, here are three truths that resound:

 God doesn’t owe me children